intellifi-nl/webapi-doc/resources.md

 1. The used technolgies all have a big range.
 Your items may be picked up by multiple devices at the same moment.
 In this resource we present all this information to you.
 2. You may define locatons that are triggered by another location.
 I.e. Your 'office room 3' and 'hall' locaton could both report to your overall 'office building' location.
 It's logical that you can be present in 'office room 3' and in your 'office building' at the same time.

 If you just only want to know where something is excatly located then we have good news: we already did the hard work for you.
 The localisation service does a best fit and determines where your item is.
 The calculated location is directly saved within the [items](#items) resource.
 You don't need to query this resource in that situation.
-This resource reveals more of wat is happening inside the system.
+This resource reveals more of what is happening inside the system.
 For some use cases this is really usefull.

 Presence are deleted when their hold time expires, or in other words: when they have not been seen for a some time.
 This is an important difference to the first API version that we had.
 You can use the [events resource](#events) to query all events that took place in the system.
 Including create, update and delete events for presences.
 So you can always reconstruct the presences that where avaialble at some time.
 Please let us know if it would make you happy that we did this for you.